turingschool/career-development-curriculum-site/module-1-prework/index.md

 The first step for networking in your new career as a software developer is to assess the network you currently have.
 Please [complete this activity](/module-1-prework/networking_prework_activity) and be prepared to share the link to the tracker you create.

 ### Interviewing
+Whatever your comfort level with interviewing, an effective interview comes down to being able to communicate about who you are.
+Please write out responses to these questions to submit in the prework survey:

+1. Tell us about yourself.
+What is your background?
+Why are you pursuing a career in software development?
+2. What are your goals for this career?
+3.

 ### Materials
+Have you ever built a resume before?
+Do you have a LinkedIn profile?
+How frequently have you used it?

 ### Job Search Strategies

+* If you do not have much experience applying to professional positions, please complete this activity

+* If you

 ### Negotiations